-When you call, the attorney may say they can help you with your case but still may not share whether he/she has successfully handled cases like yours or whether he/she is licensed to file a lawsuit should he/she not be able to settle your case.
+When you call, the attorney may say they can help you with your case but still may not share whether he/she has successfully handled cases like yours, whether he/she is licensed to file a lawsuit should he/she not be able to settle your case, whether he/she will try your case if necessary, or whether he/she has ever tried a case like yours.
 By hiring a local attorney, you can check into their experience easier and ask friends and family what attorney they recommend.

 1. Convenience--This reason may be obvious, but many people seem to think that an attorney from a large firm in a big city is always the best option.
 Some big firms have satellite offices, but if the attorney’s main office is an hour’s drive from the satellite, they may not be willing to meet you as often as you want.

 Without a local office, you may be reluctant to set up meetings with your attorney as often as you want because of the time factor.
 Having to travel to see your attorney just adds stress to an already stressful time in your life.
 It is also very handy to be able to get from your attorney’s office to court in a short amount of time.